TNG/elevation-of-privilege/README.md

 ======================
 [![Tests](https://github.com/tng/elevation-of-privilege/actions/workflows/checks.yml/badge.svg)](https://github.com/tng/elevation-of-privilege/actions/workflows/checks.yml)

+**Improve both: your application's security and your developer's awareness!**

 Threat Modeling via Serious Games is the easy way to get started and increase the security of your projects.
 This is a card game that developers, architects or security experts can play.

 This application implements an online version of the card games [Elevation of Privilege](https://download.microsoft.com/download/F/A/E/FAE1434F-6D22-4581-9804-8B60C04354E4/EoP_Whitepaper.pdf) and [OWASP Cornucopia](https://owasp.org/www-project-cornucopia/), allowing to play the threat modeling games in remote or geo-distributed developer teams.